Hollandsche Beton Groep: History

 Hollandsche Beton Groep NV was founded in 1902 as Hollandsche Beton Maatschappij NV (HBM).
-In 1960, its Indonesian business was nationalized and eventually became PT Hutama Karya (Persero).
-During the 1970s, HBG began expanding overseas, acquiring the UK-based civil engineering contracting firm Edmund Nuttall Ltd in 1978.
+During 1960, its Indonesian business was nationalized and eventually became PT Hutama Karya (Persero).
+In 1968, HBM merged with the Leiden-based Hollandse Constructie Groep (HCG), creating the largest construction company in the Netherlands with 8,000 employees, of which 5,400 came from HBM and 2,600 from HCG.